rickybryce/SouthernCross/BinaryOctalHex/README.md

 <h2>BinaryOctalHex.asm</h2>
 BinaryOctalHex requires the I/O module, and will display binary on your LED's, Octal and Hex on the display.
+Adjust the delay by the switches on the I/O Module at Port 81H.

 <h2>OctalHex.asm</h2>
 OctalHex will display binary and hex values on the display.
 Use this file if you do not have an I/O Moudle.